SabrinaAL/ML_Projects_Collection/child_behavior_health/README.md

 - seaborn

 ## Project Description
+There is an evidence that infant health and development effects each gender differently I examine effects of it on older children.
+I analyze  boys and girls of age between 0–13 years old within group of health and childhood development problems.
+Health group contains following illness: Asthma, Heart, Chronic condition, Special needs, Attention problem, More medical issues, Limited ability, PT/OT (aka: special therapy, speech, physical therapy, occupational therapy and/or psychological services), IEP - Individualized Education Program for special kids, and IFSP - Individual Family Service Plan.
+For childhood development problem I look into the following: ADHD, Behavior, AD, ASD, Aggressive, PDD, and AS.

+I primarily focus on the following questions:

 - Is there a relation between gender and various childhood behavior and health problems?
 - Can one child have more than one problem?